LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

 ### Delete a credential

-Before deleting a credential, manually verify that it isn't in use by a bot or, in the case of Fire API credentials, by a domain.
+Before deleting a credential, manually verify that it isn't in use by a bot or, in the case of third-party NLU credentials, by a domain.
 If the credential is in use, you'll need to reconfigure the bots or domains as appropriate.

 **To delete a credential**